top of page

 Social:

 Playing multiplayer games generally means playing games online these days.
 We want to celebrate actual in-person shared experiences – another thing that has been lost over the last 15 years.
-Many online games have a toxic environment, and seem to become primarily about players trying to improve at the game.
+Many online games have a throughly toxic environment.
 We want people to just play games for the sake of having fun.
-Mario Kart, Smash Bros, Bomberman, Donkey Konga, WarioWare, NBA Jam, Point Blank, Wii Sports, etc. These games represent the kind of experience that sadly seems to be missing from a lot of games.
+Mario Kart, Smash Bros, Bomberman, Donkey Konga, WarioWare, NBA Jam, Point Blank, Wii Sports, etc. These games represent the kind of experience that sadly seems to be missing from a lot of modern games.
 Games that buck this trend though, like Overcooked and Towerfall, are excellent and we intend to also represent them.

 Education: